Pigeon Recovery, Sick birds, Pigeon Rescue, Pigeon Welfare

 should be applied and professional help sought.
 You may want to invest in a

-supplier) that are ideally suited for effective, safe twine removal.
+pair of suture scissors (click here for a supplier) that are ideally suited for effective, safe twine removal.

 If signs of infection are